Excellent Drilling Results From Binduli Gold Project

 The geology at Crake is similar to the 390,000oz Janet Ivy open pit, located approximately 1,500m to the south, where the gold is hosted in a structurally controlled feldspar porphyry.
 At the nearby Fort William and Fort Scott open pits, where over 100,000oz have been produced to date, gold is hosted within sheared units of volcanics and clastic sediments.

 At Crake, the gold mineralisation strikes NW and dips shallowly to the SW.
 A poorly developed southern plunge is tentatively interpreted.
 The gold lodes are often tabular shaped and 20m thick but can blow out to >60m width.
-High grade shoots appear to results from intersecting structures.
+High grade shoots appear to result from intersecting structures.
 The Crake drilling focussed on a mineralised, variably altered pink porphyry with minor amounts of pyrite and magnetite.
 Higher grades usually coincide with stronger pyrite mineralisation (up to 3% by volume).

 *To view tables and figures, please visit: